Say Hello to the SSO!

 Born and raised in Bologna, Italy, Maestro Boyagian is the proud son of internationally renowned Metropolitan Opera Verdi Baritone, the late Garbis Boyagian, who inspired his son’s innate passion for opera and appreciation for vocal artists.
 In 2000 Boyagian came to the USA to further his musical studies, after receiving diplomas from Accademia Musicale Chigiana in Siena, Italy, and Conservatorio “G. B. Martini” in Bologna, Italy; and he holds degrees from the Cleveland Institute of Music and California State University, Northridge.
 In recognition of his burgeoning talent, Boyagian was named “one of 10 most successful Italians in the U.S.” by the Italy-America Chamber of Commerce in New York City, and is a “Most Distinguished Artist” Grant Recipient from the Community Partnership for Arts and Culture in Cleveland, Ohio.

+Rising Talent Alert!
 Young Soloists Concerto Competition

-Auditions in November,
+Auditions in March/Apr,

-Concerts in February
+Concerts in May

-Congrats to our 2021-22 winners, performing Feb 13!
+Congrats to our 2021-22 winners!

 Interested in Joining the Orchestra?

-We’d love to hear from you!
+If you’re reading this, you must have some talent!
+If so, we’d love to hear from you!
 We are actively recruiting players for our violin and bass sections.

 Contact us to inquire about joining!
 Be sure to give some background information about what instrument you play, teachers, and prior orchestral experience.
 You’ll be invited to join a rehearsal or two to try us out and then asked to perform an brief audition of two contrasting selections of your choice after rehearsal.